+We note the physical interactions in close binary stars, like dynamical tides, episodic or unstable mass and energy transfer, variations in accretion structures or hot spots, and thermal–relaxation oscillations, can naturally lead to rich nonlinear dynamics~\citep{fabry2022modeling,fabry2023modeling,qian2001orbital}.
+These processes often produce cycle-to-cycle variability or quasi-periodic behaviour that does not repeat coherently from orbit to orbit~\citep{qian2003overcontact,sriram2017study,li2024detection}.
+As a result, their signatures may be visible in the light curve but are largely suppressed or entirely lost in the folding procedure used to derive morphology.
+In this context, the weak relationship we observe between DDM and morphology suggests that the DDM parameter is sensitive to dynamical behaviour that is not captured by the folded light curve and may therefore reflect the influence of these nonlinear physical processes.

+As reported earlier, the metrics derived from nonlinear time series analysis can be related to the morphology and other related astrophysical parameters for close binaries \citep{George2019,George2020a}.
+The present study goes a step further by defining a new parameter which can identify close binary stars exhibiting similar nonlinear dynamics.
+Hence, our method, based on nonlinear analysis of light curves, introduces a new approach towards classification of close binary stars.

-Astronomical Sky Surveys result in large data sets that contain lightcurves of millions of sources, a considerable number being variables.
-The sources are usually classified using methods based on spectral and time domain analysis.
-We show that we can classify stellar binary systems based solely on the nonlinear parameters obtained from the time series analysis of lightcurves.
-This is a robust indication that binary systems have inherent nonlinearity and our method is able to detect this nonlinearity and based on their differences classify up to $\approx 70 \%$ of the binary systems.
+Astronomical Sky Surveys result in large data sets that contain light curves of millions of sources, a considerable number of them, being variables.
+These sources are usually classified using methods based on spectral and time domain analysis.
+We show that we can classify close binary stars based solely on the parameters obtained from the nonlinear time series analysis of their light curves.
 Since this method is based on photometric variability and is computationally optimal, we plan to improve it further for better accuracy and compatibility with ongoing and upcoming astronomy missions.